Cosmian/kms/documentation/docs/cli/cli.md

 }
 ```

-#### Usage examples
+## Usage

-Many usage examples are provided with descriptions of the various KMIP
+Usage examples of the CLI are provided with descriptions of the various KMIP
 2.1 [operations](../kmip_2_1/operations.md).

-#### KMS GUI

-The [KMS GUI](https://github.com/Cosmian/ckms_gui) offers a graphical tool to
+The GUI version offers the same features as the CLI, but with a graphical user interface.
-configure and use the KMS CLI binary.

-!!! info "Download ckms_gui"
-    Please download the latest version of the KMS GUI for your Operating System from the [Cosmian public packages repository](https://package.cosmian.com/kms/4.13.5/)